SkynetRTN/astromancer/README.md

 The ultimate goal for this projector is to re-implement the functinoality of the existing graphing tools, but under a modern framework with good design pattern to make it maintainble in the long term, even not by its original authors.

+Documentations have been set up as a Github Page through Github Actions.
+Check it out [here](https://ruidefu.github.io/skynet-plotting-neo/).

 ----
 To build for development, run
 ```bash